Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Summary of Results

 Wallach's construction can be stated as follows: if $H<K<G$ is a nested triple of compact Lie groups such that the induced bundle $K/H\to G/H\to G/K$ is fat and $G/K$ is a rank one symmetric space, then $G/H$ admits a homogeneous metric of $\sec>0$ \cite[Proposition~4.3]{Zi07}.
 This approach was subsequently used by Aloff and Wallach in \cite{AW75} to construct homogeneous metrics of $\sec>0$ on the spaces $W_{p,q}^7$; see \eqref{eq:Wpq}.
 This family completes the list of simply connected homogeneous manifolds admitting a metric of $\sec>0$, up to diffeomorphism \cite{WZ18}.
 Observe that Wallach's construction results in metrics with ``more'' curvature than the corresponding normal metrics since, by Berger's classification, none of the spaces $W^6$, $W^{12}$, $W^{24}$, $W_{p,q}^7$ admit normal homogeneous metrics of $\sec>0$, with a subtle exception in the case of $W_{1,1}^7$; see Remark \ref{REM:b_depends_on_pair}.

-Wallach's metric construction has been generalized to several other contexts and curvature conditions (such as almost positive curvature \cite{Wi02}, quasi-positive curvature \cite{Ta03,KT14} or strongly positive curvature \cite{BM18}).
+Wallach's construction has been generalized to several other curvature conditions (such as almost positive curvature \cite{Wi02}, quasi-positive curvature \cite{Ta03,KT14} or strongly positive curvature \cite{BM18}).
 Here, we present the following generalization of Wallach's result:

 \begin{theo} Let $K/H\to G/H\to G/K$ be a fat homogeneous bundle with $G/K$ a symmetric space.
 Then $G/H$ admits a homogeneous metric of $\Ric_k>0$ for $k= b(G/K)$. \end{theo}